-The pair denied they would bring back the single desk, which Truss managed during Coalition Government.
-The waters are muddied by several of his “agrarian socialists” who have joined Labor in wanting state interaction in the industry removed.
-These are National party members in WA, the state that grows the most wheat.
-WA grew 11 million tonnes in 2003-2004 which amounts to over $2 mlllion dollars to the export agency, money the industry would rather keep.
-The Western Grain Growers’ Committee of WA said Liberal policy was destroying its reputation in the bush.
-WGGC chair John Snooke said the will would remove “a redundant bureaucratic body which has no purpose and imposes an unnecessary cost on wheat growers in Western Australia.”
-Snook said there was no need legislation on issues such as wheat quality “because they already are being handled by the industry and by the market.”
+The pair denied they would bring back the “single desk”, which Truss managed during Coalition Government.
+The waters are muddied by several WA Nationals who have joined Labor in wanting industry intervention removed.
+WA grows the most wheat, 11 million tonnes in 2003-2004 which amounts to over $2 mlllion dollars to the export agency, money the industry would rather keep.
+The Western Grain Growers’ Committee said Liberal policy was destroying its reputation in the bush.
+WGGC chair John Snooke said the bill would remove “a redundant bureaucratic body which has no purpose and imposes an unnecessary cost on wheat growers in Western Australia.”
+Snook said there was no need for legislation on issues such as wheat quality “because they already are being handled by the industry and by the market.”

-That is the problem for Abbott and Truss: the industry is already deregulated.
-That happened in 2007 when the old Wheat Export Authority was wound up.
-Set up in the shadow of World War II, the WEA had grown to have wide powers.
+The problem for Abbott and Truss is the industry is already deregulated.
+That happened in 2007 when the Wheat Export Authority was wound up.
+Set up in the shadow of World War II, the WEA had wide powers.
 The main ones in the 21st century were to monitor the Australian Wheat Board single desk and to manage any other party that wanted to export Australian wheat.
-When both the WEA and the AWB was tarnished by the revelations of kickbacks to Saddam’s Iraq in Oil for Wheat the WEA was disbanded.
+When the WEA and the AWB were tarnished by the revelations of kickbacks to Saddam’s Iraq in Oil for Wheat the WEA was disbanded.

 In 2006 PM John Howard stripped AWB of its monopoly.
 This was against the wishes of many of his Nationals who argued the single desk was the only way to give Australian wheat farmers bargaining clout in an unfairly-run international market.
 The AWB was privatised and later acquired by Canadian interests.

-In 2008 Labor introduced a new board with more limited power replaced the WEA.
+In 2008 Labor replaced the WEA with a new board with more limited power.
 It was supported by the Liberals but not the Nationals.
 Confusingly the new body Wheat Exports Australia had a similar name and the same acronym.
-But the new WEA was given just one role to play: set up an accreditation scheme for the bulk wheat exports to ensure exporters met company standards.
+But the new WEA was given just one role: set up an accreditation scheme for bulk wheat exports to ensure exporters met company standards.
 “The Scheme allows for the accreditation of bulk wheat exporters which meet the specified ‘fit and proper’ criteria and for WEA to exercise its monitoring and enforcement powers,” the (new WEA) says.

-The problem is that this accreditation costs money and the (new) WEA is funded by a compulsory 22c a tonne of wheat levy from grain growers, and grain growers don’t like it.
+This accreditation costs money.
+The (new) WEA is funded by a compulsory 22c a tonne of wheat levy from grain growers, and grain growers don’t like it.
 As one grain grower told me “If the bill doesn’t pass we’ll effectively be operating in a pseudo partially deregulated market continuing to fund the current WEA which is of no use to us that I can see.”
 In May, the levy, called a Wheat Export Charge was removed pending the passing of the bill.
-But it was automated re-instated on October 1 when the bill had not passed through parliament.
+But it was automatically re-instated on October 1 when the bill had not passed through parliament.

 The debate was adjourned again today with the Opposition divided and Labor wasting time on wedge politics.
-The wisest words went to former Liberal MP Wilson Tuckey, who lost his seat to Nationals wildcard Tony Crook who supports the bill.
-Tuckey also wants a free vote in the Opposition. ”In political terms, do you feed a boil, or do you lance it?” he said
+The wisest words were from former Liberal MP Wilson Tuckey, who lost his seat to Nationals wildcard Tony Crook who supports the bill.
+Tuckey also wants a free vote in the Opposition. ”In political terms, do you feed a boil, or do you lance it?” he said.